 - Place the formed cookies onto the prepared pans and bake for 12-15 until the cookies are golden and the edges slightly brown.

 - Allow the cookies to fully cool on a baking rack before eating.
-Note that these cookies are fragile until they cool and crisp up.

 - Store your cookies in a dark cool area in an airtight container for two days.
 These cookies could be stored in the refrigerator for up to 5 days but they will no longer be crisp.